Sabonis has triple-double, Kings rout skidding Rockets - WHIZ News

 SACRAMENTO, Calif.
-(AP) — Domantas Sabonis recorded his fourth triple-double of the season and the Sacramento Kings beat the skidding Houston Rockets 139-114 on Friday night for their third straight win.
+(AP) — Domantas Sabonis had 19 points, a career-high 16 assists and 15 rebounds in his fourth triple-double of the season, and the Sacramento Kings beat the skidding Houston Rockets 139-114 on Friday night for their third straight win.

 Harrison Barnes scored 27 points and De’Aaron Fox added 24.